-Connective Theatre Company was founded in the fall of 2018 as a collective of Chicago artists committed to creating diverse stories for the stage.
+Connective Theatre Company is committed to telling stories that connect reason and emotion, provoke critical consciousness, and facilitate a path to action.
 Through partnerships with local organizations and community engagement, CTC hopes to not only create thrilling art, but to make a tangible impact on our city and the world at large.

+Connective Theatre Company was founded in the fall of 2018 as a collective of Chicago artists committed to creating diverse stories for the stage.
 In our first season, we produced One Flea Spare, a play by Naomi Wallace, Me Too Monologues, a semi-devised piece focusing on the stories of sexual assault survivors, a staged reading of Jane: Abortion and the Underground by Paula Kamen, and Morning in America, a piece of documentary theatre created by ensemble member Taylor McWilliams-Woods.